Serve Your Ideal Customer The Perfect Pizza

 However, not everyone loves the SAME pizza.
 Some of us go for a slice of cheese with pineapple dipped in ranch.
 Some of y'all are ordering a meat lovers deluxe on gluten free crust!

-The goal of a business is not to make a pizza that will appeal to everyone.
+Thank goodness no!
+The goal of a business should not be to make pizzas that will appeal to everyone.

-Instead, the goal is to have a pizza that appeals to a very specific type of customer.
+Instead, the goal should be to have a pizza menu that appeals to a very specific type of customer.

 How do we do that?
 Lemme give you 10 steps to nail it.